pipedrive/client-nodejs/README.md

 ### <a name="search_deals"></a>![Method: ](https://apidocs.io/img/method.png ".DealsController.searchDeals") searchDeals

 > Searches all Deals by title, notes and/or custom fields.
+This endpoint is a wrapper of /v1/itemSearch with a narrower OAuth scope.
+Found Deals can be filtered by Person ID and Organization ID.

 ```javascript